kizniche/Mycodo/mycodo-manual.rst

       --duration SECONDS    Turn on output for a duration of time (seconds) --dutycycle DUTYCYCLE
-                            Turn on PWM output for a duty cycle (%) -t, --terminate       Terminate the daemon
+                            Turn on PWM output for a duty cycle (%) --trigger_action ACTIONID
+                            Trigger action with Action ID
+      --trigger_all_actions FUNCTIONID
+                            Trigger all actions belonging to Function with ID -t, --terminate       Terminate the daemon

 --------------